 If a patient with PKU connects through a virtual visit, they (or their parents) can open the refrigerator, talk about low-protein foods, discuss potential barriers to following a low-Phe diet, show the team new supplements or over-the-counter medications they are taking, discuss reactions to new therapies and, for adults, discuss an injectable drug recently approved by the FDA that has side effects but may ultimately allow them to follow a regular diet.
 These observations may not warrant a traditional trip to the doctor but are important for geneticists and patients to discuss.
 The goal of these visits is to identify and work around potential health barriers, while preventing adverse health outcomes.

 To support this model, a 60-minute in-person visit scheduled every six months to a year can be broken into 15-minute video appointments at more frequent intervals.
-The result, based on the same amount of clinical time, is a targeted and detailed assessment to help the patient adapt to personalized therapies and to a low-Phe meal plan.
+The result, based on the same amount of clinical time, is a targeted and detailed assessment to support personalized treatment and to help the patient adapt to a low-Phe meal plan.

 During the video call, Dr. Shur and the team may prescribe a different medication, order a diagnostic procedure or schedule a follow-up appointment, if necessary.
 Depending on the situation, the patient will still likely come in for in-person annual visits.

 Despite the popularity of virtual visits, Dr. Shur mentions this program isn’t a good fit for everyone – depending on a patient’s preferences.
 There are also limitations to consider.
 If a parent is hesitant to try this platform or if the comprehensive physical examination is the first key step, they should schedule in-person visits.
 The goal is to give parents who are requesting or curious about virtual visits a chance to try the platform.
 Having a secure area, preferably a private space at home, is important.
 A Wi-Fi connection and a digital device are required, which may create barriers for some patients.